 The Pixel 5 could add another welcome power-management feature if data found by XDA Developers in an Android 11 developer preview is accurate.
 That leak claims that the Pixel 5 will support reverse wireless charging, allowing Google's phone to charge other Qi-compatible devices simply by placing them on the back of the phone.

 Google Pixel 5 software and special features

 Here's the safest bet you can make about the next Pixel — it will be the first new phone to ship with the next version of Android.
-Android 11 is already available as a developer preview, and we'd bet the house on that version coming to the Google Pixel 5.
+Android 11 is now available as a public beta, and we'd bet the house on that version coming to the Google Pixel 5.

 As for special features, it sounds like Google may be adding to the gesture controls introduced with the Pixel 4.
 XDA Developers found a feature code-named Columbus that adds a double-tap gesture to the back of the phone, allowing you to do things to open the camera app and pause media playback.